alpha6/HTTP-static/README.md

 # HTTP-static
-Slow, dirty server to distribute static files
+Slow and dirty server to distribute static files